RMvanderGaag/ListUrMovies/README.md

 - [Java] - Base language
 - [Retrofit 2] - A type-safe HTTP client for Android and Java
-- [Gson] - for serialization/deserialization Java Objects into JSON and back
+- [Gson] - For serialization/deserialization Java Objects into JSON and back
-- [Glide] - for Loading images
+- [Glide] - For Loading images
 - [RoomDatabase] - Simplified SQLite use in Android
 - [LiveData]
 - [ViewModel]